VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 > libraries in order to compile.
 This is true even for scenario 1.
 The
 > Windows Azure SDK includes these libraries.

+> **Note:** The V1 and V2 releases of the sample application used
+> ASP.NET MVC 3 in addition to ASP.NET MVC 4.
+As of the V3 release all
+> of the web applications in the project use ASP.NET MVC 4.

-You can download and install all of these except for Visual Studio by using the Web Platform Installer 4.0.
+You can download and install all of these except for Visual Studio by using the Microsoft Web Platform Installer 4.0.

 You can install the remaining dependencies from NuGet by running the script **install-packages.ps1** included with the downloadable source.